Aloha Festivals

-The Aloha Festivals are an annual series of free cultural celebrations observed in the state of Hawaii in the United States.
+The Aloha Festivals are an annual series of free cultural celebrations observed in the state of Hawaii in the United States based on the Makahiki, the beginning of the Native Hawaiian year marked by the sighting of the Pleiades (Makali'i).
 It is the only statewide cultural festival in the nation.
 Highlights include the presentation of the Royal Court, a ho'olaule'a in Waikiki, and the Floral Parade.
 Approximately 30,000 people volunteer to plan, organize, and provide labor for the Aloha Festivals each year.
 Their efforts entertain over 1,000,000 people from throughout the state and visitors from all over the world.

 History

 Establishment

 In the spirit of preserving the Hawaiian culture and heritage, the Aloha Festivals were established in 1946 as Aloha Week by former members of the local Junior Chamber of Commerce.
 The former manager of the festivals, Goriann Akau, has said, "In 1946, after the war, Hawaiians needed an identity.
 We were lost and needed to regroup.
 When we started to celebrate our culture, we began to feel proud.
 We have a wonderful culture that had been buried for a number of years.
 This brought it out again.
 Self-esteem is more important than making a lot of money."